cameroncuster/snake_player/README.md

 I should hope this project is continued for many years to come as it was some of the most excitment I have had while writing code (I get pretty excited to write code so don't take that lightly)

+## Improvements ##
+I theorized a perfect game was always possible without obstacles because the snake can always resturcure it's body given enough moves to eat the food assuming at least one square is available.
+The theory is challenging to implement and to my understanding could only be done with a neural network which perfectly approximated the board in it's calculations; otherwise, S-Road is always an effective approach if time is not a factor.

+The 'perfect game' theory does not hold for boards with obstacles because the location of the food relative to the obstacles can result in an impossible game.
+If the game protected against impossible games, the 'perfect game' theory would be proven, but implementation of such an algorithm is beyond my scope of knowledge.

+My current player performs well enough to satisfy my goals for the purpose of this project, and anyone seeking to continue the project should begin by consulting my idea's above.